top of page

 1. Getting to Know You

 First, you will work with one of our trusted professionals, who will review your current financial situation.
-This free consultation includes reviewing your current revenue and expenses (child/spousal support, medical expenses, child care costs, etc.) and your assets.
+This free consultation includes reviewing your current income and expenses (child/spousal support, medical expenses, child care costs, etc.) and your assets.

 2. Declaring Bankruptcy